thegoodideaco/par-coords/README.md

 - Showing Dataset Name, Amount of records
 - Amount currently filtered
-- Quartiles of each dimension column, to find outliers
+- Quartiles of each dimension column, to find outliers, and to normalize the yScales
 - Total / filtered extents of columns being filtered
+- Averages of each column

 Some ui to help customize the appearance:

+- Ordering columns
-- Sorting columns
+- Removing columns
 - Sorting column order
+- Providing alphanumerical dimensions
 - Adjusting line thickness
 - Adjusting line color
 - Adjusting line opacity